sudoankit/sudoankit.github.io/_posts/2018-03-09-school-resolution.md

 haha, someone started writing the formular for angular velocity!!?, someone drew horns, someone a hat, someone gave me muscles!, I have no clue what that red thing is on the chair!

-But the best feeling I get is when someone wrote "come again!".
+The best feeling I got is when someone wrote "come again!".

 I will!

 ---

+More references.

+Spring Valley School for allowing me to do this, Wikipedia, Nat and Friends, Google Search,

 This was a fantastic experience in my life and I totally suggest you to try teaching at random schools.
 It's so much fun!